To see the other types of publications on this topic, follow the link: Climate Change Convention.

 Abstract:

 AbstractGiven the need for legislation to protect internally displaced persons, African Heads of State and Government adopted the Convention on the Protection and Assistance of Internally Displaced Persons in Africa in Kampala in October 2009.
 The convention, which entered into force on 6 December 2012, is an important binding instrument on internal displacement.
 Article 10 of the convention requires states to prevent displacement caused by development projects, including climate-based development projects.
-This article examines the content of this obligation within the context of climate-based development projects.
+This article examines the content of this obligation within the context of climate-base

 APA, Harvard, Vancouver, ISO, and other styles